Parenthetical referencing

+Both the author–date and author–title systems are also available in style guides such as the Chicago Manual of Style.

 Author–date (Harvard referencing)

 In the author–date method (Harvard referencing), the in-text citation is placed in parentheses after the sentence or part thereof that the citation supports.
 The citation includes the author's name, year of publication, and page number(s) when a specific part of the source is referred to (Smith 2008, p.
 1) or (Smith 2008:1).
 A full citation is given in the references section: Smith, John (2008).
 Name of Book.
 Name of Publisher.

 How to cite

 The structure of a citation under the author–date method is the author's surname, year of publication, and page number or range, in parentheses, as in "(Smith 2010, p.
 1)".